-This article will help you understand when students receive a new word during training and the factors that affect the pace of new words.
+The pace of new words varies per student based on a variety of factors.
+This article will help you understand when students receive a new word during training and what factors affect the pace of new words.

 Membean's Adaptive Reinforcement Engine

 Our Adaptive Reinforcement Engine continuously analyzes every word for each student and computes a memory score based on factors within the student's training.
+This ensures that students are learning at the level and pace appropriate to their needs.
 A word that falls below a “forgetting” threshold score is a candidate for reinforcement and is added to the reinforcement queue.
 During each training session, words in the reinforcement queue are shown first.
 Once this queue is empty, the student will receive a new word.
 Throughout training, more words may be added to the reinforcement queue.
 This is because as a student trains some words may have degraded since the start of the training session.

+- The student needs incentive.
 If a student sees 25-30 successive review questions without seeing any new words, a new word is introduced to keep them motivated.
-Generally, this means that a student will see at least one new word in a 15-minute session if they are engaged with their training.

 Training Settings That Affect New Words